What To Pack

 You are welcome to borrow and return things in the house, but you will be billed for anything missing.

-There's a vacuum, broom, Swiffers, cleaning rags, and other things to help you keep things tidy on a day-to-day basis.
+The house has everything for cleaning.
+Swiffers, brooms, mops and vacuums.
 You must supply your own laundry detergent, dishwashing detergents, cleaning supplies & paper products when you use up the existing supply, which has been provided by the owner.

-We strongly recommend using the weekly housekeeping service that comes with the rent!
+We strongly recommend utilizing the housekeepers that Southwest Suites can provide for an extra fee weekly or biweekly.
 They are cheerful and here to help you have a productive stay.
 Let them clean, while you work!

 Walking Shoes with tread